a-ZINC/Cherno-CPP-Notes/docs/en/debugging_wizard/phase0/2_ch_1_project_Setup.md

 ### First build

+📄 **Create the files first:** follow Appendix A.0, then A.1 to A.20.

 ```bash
 cd debugging-wizard
 git init && git add -A && git commit -m "Phase 0 chapter 1: repo skeleton"